TelemetryDeck/docs/articles/insights-about-system-version.md

 ---
-title: How to Find Out Which Operating System Your Users Are Using
+title: How to find out which operating system your users are using
 tags:
   - beginner
   - how-to